misha-slyusarev/misha-slyusarev.github.io/_posts/2022-01-22-cynefin-estimation.md

 ## Ground rules

-Let's skip disorder and define ground rules in the other four categories while building on how much we don't know about a task.
+Let's skip disorder for the sake of simplicity and define ground rules in the other four categories while building on how much we don't know about a task.

  - We define a **simple** task as a task that doesn't have unknowns.
 Implementation of such a task is merely following a step-by-step instruction that must be outlined in the ticket.